Physics Resources

 Electricity & Magnetism / Classical Electrodynamics

 As I mentioned above, I recommend studying fluids before electromagnetic theory.
-In addition to volume 2 of the Feynman Lectures, volumes 2 and 8 of Landau & Lifshitz, and the standard text by Jackson, I highly recommend:
+In addition to volume 2 of the Feynman Lectures, volumes 2 and 8 of Landau & Lifshitz, and the standard

-'s.
-Thus it's more in line with research papers.
-The newest edition of Jackson's text uses the SI system in part of the book and then switches to Gaussian units later when it gets to more advanced topics; it's not self-consistent.
+The text by Jefimenko is very impressive.
+It contains many clear examples and explanations.
+The Franklin text contains a nice explanation of shortcuts that can be used when manipulating differental vector operators and it avoids SI units, so it doesn’t contain a lot of $$\epsilon_0$$’s and $$\mu_0$$’s.
+Thus it’s more in line with research papers.
+The newest edition of Jackson’s text uses the SI system in part of the book and then switches to Gaussian units later when it gets to more advanced topics; it’s not self-consistent.
 The text by Panolfsky and Phillips is a classic that contains a few derivations that are otherwise hard to find; some people consider it the best book on the subject.

-Many people are fans of the undergraduate text by David Griffiths.
-I can't comment on that particular text since I haven't read it.
-The text by Julian Schwinger et al. is probably the most advanced / mathematical graduate text on the subject
+David Griffiths.
+I can’t comment on that particular text since I haven’t read it.
+The text by

 Tensor Calculus

 These will introduce you to all of the essential details of the tensor calculus using index notation.
 They will also provide you with exposure to the two common notations for Christoffel symbols and they include many solved practice problems.
 To learn more about index-free notation and applications of tensors, it would probably be best to use a modern general relativity or differential geometry text.
 For the simplest application, study the stress tensor of fluid dynamics.
-For an explanation of the difference between covariant and contravariant quantities, I've written this page.
+For an explanation of the difference between covariant and contravariant quantities, I’ve written

 Quantum Mechanics